Faidarus/Victory_Royale/README.md

 Our team had daily scrum meeting to determine the working progress of the team and keep all team members informed and up-to-date with all areas of activities.

-.
-Afterwards the product owner examines if all requirement of the sprint backlog have been fulfilled.
-Requirements that are not fulfilled will move back into the product backlog.

 Our sprint retrospective  meeting conducted at the end of each day allowed the team to reflect on how things went and what could be improved as well as determine if extra help was needed in certain areas.